TheNewAutonomy/UniSwapLiquidityBot/README.md

 The next version of the bot will include an AI model to predict the optimal position limits based on the current market conditions.
 This will allow the bot to be fully automated and require no user input.

 It will also support multiple positions and multiple pools to allow for a more diversified portfolio.
 This will also allow the bot to be more resilient to market changes and to optimise returns further by having multiple pots around a central position as set out in the Harvard paper.

+## Installation
+Installation requires an active Azure subscription and SQL Azure database for storing configuration data and positions.